 - On the Backup Type drop-down menu, select one of the following types of backup: - Full backup.
 This type is recommended when doing a backup job for the first time and contains all the data selected for the backup.
-A full backup storage space and completion time requirements are the highest. - Incremental backup affects only those files and data which have changed since the last backup and takes less storage space and creation time.

-• Differential backup includes only the data modified since the last full backup.
+A full backup storage space and completion time requirements are the highest.
+Note, the physical server where you choose to store a full backup may have limitation on the allowed number of full backups.
+If it is so, the Wizard will delete the oldest backup with all its incremental backups on the physical server in order to create a new one.
+See the Defining per-Physical Server Backup Settings (p.
+266) section. - Incremental backup affects only those files and data which have changed since the last backup and takes less storage space and creation time. - Differential backup includes only the data modified since the last full backup.
 (Whereas an incremental backup will save the data changed after any last backup, be it a full, incremental, or differential, this is only a full backup a differential backup considers to be the last one.)

 You can also leave here the default Use Hardware Node Settings value.
 In this case, every virtual environment will be backed up with the default backup parameters (p.
-71) of its physical server.
+266) of its physical server.
 To view or set the physical server default backup parameters, select it and click Configure -> Virtual Environment Backup Settings on the top toolbar.